The most common end of financial year questions, answered

 Q. How do I claim my car?

 Q. I’ve got no cash.
-What can I do to cover my taxes?
+How am I going to make my payment for tax?

-Q. What amount of tax will I be required to pay?
+Q. What amount of tax will I have to pay?

-Q. Do I have to be GST-registered in the following financial year?
+Q. Should I be GST-registered for the coming financial year?

 Q. Can I do my EOFY taxes myself?